djosephsen/StuffHeardInTech/Readme.md

+#when I write about engineering..
-As a tech-writer, I somtimes confound my editors and coworkers by creating phrases, clauses and occasionally entire paragraphs of incredibly smart-sounding but otherwise incomprehensible jibberish.
+I sometimes confound my coworkers and editors by creating phrases, clauses or occasionally entire paragraphs of incredibly smart-sounding but otherwise incomprehensible jibberish.
 If you have ever had to unravel something I've written (you know who you are), this guide is dedicated to you.

+## Index
 [a](guide/a.md)
 [b](guide/b.md)
 [c](guide/c.md)